xaviervalarino/portfolio/src/case-studies/omicia.md

 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:yellow">

 ## Outcome
-The final design put the clinician's job first, giving them control of how they sifted through data and simplifying their workflow.
+The final design put the clinician's job first, giving them control over how they sift through data and simplifying how they built their reports.

 </section>